thefungiz/nebmyco/src/pages/index.md

     aliquam velit augue, ac euismod erat dapibus ac.
 Integer aliquet ultricies nisi, posuere interdum sapien efficitur vitae.
 In blandit massa quis ullamcorper luctus.
-description: We are a group of amateur mycology enthusiasts shooting to bring the mushroom lovers together in our great state of Nebraska.
+description: We are a group of mushroom enthusiasts working to bring the mushroom lovers together in our great state of Nebraska.
 intro:
   blurbs: